rcgc/chihuahua-muffin/README.md

 - KLDivergence
 - CosineSimilarity

-According to the type of problem to be solved, binary_crossentropy is the option due to the fact that only two classes will be predicted "Chihuahua" or "Muffin".<br>
+According to the type of problem to be solved, binary_crossentropy is the option due to the fact that only two classes will be predicted "Chihuahua" or "Muffin".<br><br>

 #### Optimizers
 Determines how the network will be updated based on the loss function.
 It implements a specific variant of stochastic gradient descent (SGD).
 These are the common used optimizers:<br>